Mississippi Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Mississippi

 It may seem challenging to address so many specific steps in the process of obtaining your license.
 To ease the complexity we have synopsized the process into a series of three high-level steps.
 Step 1 is obtaining your bachelor’s and, optionally, your master’s degree in psychology.
 Step 2 is completing your doctorate in psychology (either a PhD or PsyD).
+There are several psychology schools in Mississippi that can help you meet these requirements.
 Step 3 is acquiring your license, which includes its own series of steps below.
 Continue reading to learn more.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.